Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions: Introduction

 The experimental focus on 2N-SRCs stimulated extensive theoretical efforts (see e.g. Refs.\cite{FS81,CiofidegliAtti:1991mm,CiofidegliAtti:1995qe,Vanhalst:2014cqa,multisrc,CiofidegliAtti:2017tnm}) to calculate the multitude of nuclear quantities entering into the cross sections of inclusive and semi-inclusive electron nuclear scattering.
-Such quantities are the nuclear spectral and decay functions which were calculated based on the 2N-SRC model of the high momentum component of the nuclear ground state wave function.
+Such quantities are the nuclear spectral and decay functions which are based on the 2N-SRC model of high momentum component of the nuclear ground state wave function.

 A question which naturally arises is what is the structure of nuclear wave function at even larger internal momenta of the bound nucleons ($> 650$~MeV/c).
 One of the important issues in this regard is the possible formation of 3N-SRCs.
 Understanding the strength and dynamics of 3N-SRCs is essential to advance our knowledge of super-dense nuclear matter.
-In most realistic models of the nuclear equation of state 3N-SRCs play an increasingly important role above saturation densities.
+In most realistic models of the nuclear equation of state 3N-SRCs play an increasingly important role above the saturation densities (see e.g. Ref.\cite{Heiselberg:2000dn}).
+The 3N-SRCs can be formed both by nuclear forces that can be reduced to a sequence of two short range elastic NN interactions and by irreducible 3N forces that contain inelastic transitions in the intermediate state.